Velouria – If it doesn’t exist…

 This is not a “women’s bicycle.”
 It is a more human-scaled design that benefits riders of any gender.
 The curve itself is also a rare craft.
 Forming it requires a specialised bending tool and the experience to use it correctly in frame building.

-Historically the drop frame was introduced to accommodate riders wearing skirts.
+Historically, the drop frame was introduced to accommodate riders wearing skirts.
 The Frascona curve, however, provides advantages that go beyond that original purpose.
 In city riding one frequently arrives at an intersection where the signal is red but pedestrians are crossing.
 Riding through the crossing may be unsafe or illegal.
 The low frame allows the rider to step off quickly, sometimes keeping one foot on a pedal and walking the bicycle through the crossing, then remounting smoothly once clear.

 The curve also lies close to the natural balance point of the bicycle, making it comfortable to lift when carrying the bike up stairs.